 - Only one piece of the network device to worry about

-- It is very easy to set up a wireless router
+- It is straightforward to set up a wireless router

 Best WiFi Routers for Long Range:

-Some routers are far better at covering long distances than others and that’s important when putting a network in a large home or business.
+Some routers are far better at covering long distances than others, and that’s important when putting a network in a large home or business.
 Below are my top three selections for long-range routers.
-These systems are reliable, powerful and good for larger homes that demand improved coverage capabilities.
+These systems are reliable, robust, and suitable for larger homes that demand improved coverage capabilities.